Trained Service Dogs For Veterans Sacramento, CA

-Veterans in Sacramento, CA get custom-trained service dogs for free with lifetime support.
+Veterans in Sacramento, CA receive custom-trained service animals at no cost with lifetime support.

-Although military service may only be for a brief time, the psychological wounds and physical injuries suffered by Veterans can last a lifetime.
+Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
 Every Veteran is on a different journey.
 For some, each day can be a challenge.
-From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
+It's believed that one in five Americans who has served in Iraq or Afghanistan since 2001 is suffering from Post Traumatic Stress Disorder.
 Conditions like PTSD, MST, and TBI present numerous symptoms that disrupt daily living and make it difficult to sleep, socialize, and maintain independence.

-Service dogs provide immense support for Veterans to improve their quality of life.
+Veterans can rely on service dogs to provide support and help them live a better quality of life.
 PAVE exists to assist more Veterans in obtaining the benefits of service dogs.
 Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
-If you're a Veteran who is ready to regain your independence, contact us today to learn more.
+We are ready to help you regain your independence.
+Contact us today for more information

 - Reduce hypervigilance